Thomas Remengesau Jr.

-Thomas Esang "Tommy" Remengesau Jr. (born 28 February 1956) is a Palauan politician.
+Thomas Esang Remengesau Jr. (born 28 February 1956) is a Palauan politician.
 He served as the Palauan president between 2001-2009 and 2013-2021.
 He served as a Senator in the Palau National Congress between his two administrations.
 In sum, Remengesau was elected Vice-President of Palau in 1992 and 1996, then president in 2000, 2004, 2012 and 2016.

 Intending to make Palau less dependent upon United States aid, Remengesau has promoted the expansion and growth of tourism in Palau with the slogan "Preserve the Best and Improve the Rest".
 The "best" refers to Palau's especially bountiful and diverse marine water resources surrounding the islands, and, as a venue of underwater attractions, its reputation among the very top in the world.
 In foreign affairs, Remengesau has actively advanced Palau's presence in the United Nations, elevating Palau to leadership among the international community through such environmental initiatives as the Micronesian Challenge.
 He is also a leader among South Pacific nations in advocating awareness of global warming and its effects in the South Pacific Region.

 In 2024, Remengesau ran for a fifth term in office, but decisively lost the election to incumbent Surangel Whipps Jr., making it the first election he ever lost.